mstksg/backprop/samples/rendered/NeuralTest.md

 Isomorphisms
 ------------

-The *backprop* library lets you apply operations on "parts" of data types (like on the weights and biases of a `Layer`) by using `Iso`'s (isomorphisms), like the ones from the *lens* library.
-The library doesn't depend on lens, but it can use the `Iso`s from the library and also custom-defined ones.
+The *backprop* library lets you apply operations on “parts” of data types (like on the weights and biases of a `Layer`) by using `Iso`’s (isomorphisms), like the ones from the *lens* library.
+The library doesn’t depend on lens, but it can use the `Iso`s from the library and also custom-defined ones.

 First, we can auto-generate isomorphisms using the *generics-sop*